melt-umn/melt-website/content/silver/debugger/debugging-contextualization.md

 - Tree Order represents how many horizontal edges have been navigated across (by type separately).
 - Text Syntax represents the current path through concrete syntax.
 - `text_syntax` should store parsed concrete syntax when (x, y) from tree order are both 0.
 Otherwise, it will be the pretty print representation.
 This is for the first production associated with a SimplifiedContextBox (widest-spanning)
-- `syntax_to_highlight` should be highlighted within text_syntax.
+- `syntax_to_highlight` should be highlighted within `text_syntax`.
 It represents the deepest (least-spanning) navigated-to node within the path of productions such a box represents.
 - Productions Visited.
 Just a list of production names this box's abstract syntax tree path represents.
 They should be added with increasing tree depth.

 - Interesting Features.
 Records which nodes are associated with horizontal edges themselves.
 This info comes from `NodeContextMessage` objects stored in the basic ContextStack from which a SimplifiedContextStack is built from.